ctrueden/ctrueden.github.io/_pages/dungeonopoly.md

 *   "**Hallow**" - Characters on the enchanted square are immune to damage.
 *   "**Insect Plague**" - Characters on the enchanted square cannot use abilities.
 *   "**Wall of Thorns**" - Characters who land on or pass over the enchanted square take damage.
 The druid is not subject to this damage.
 *   "**Antimagic Field**" - The enchanted square cannot be the target of enchantments, and any active enchantments (e.g., Bless) are suppressed.
-Characters on the enchanted square also cannot be the target of enchantments, and their active enchantments (e.g., Shield of Faith, Hex) are suppressed.
+Characters on the enchanted square also cannot be the target of enchantments, and their active enchantments (e.g., Shield of Faith or Hex) are suppressed.
 Characters on the enchanted square cannot cast spells.

 Only one square on the board may be enchanted by each particular primal spell; enchanting a second square using the same spell moves the enchantment from the old square to the new one.